daiiz/cloud-vision/README.md

 And then, click "Play" button in right-bottom of the window.
 The small window for sending request to local server will open.
 Select the value `Original photo` in a left-top select button.
-In the last step, click "Classify" button to send `LABEL_DETECTION` request to Google Cloud Vision API through the local server you launched before.
+In the last step, click "Classify" button to send `LABEL_DETECTION` request to Google Cloud Vision API through the local server you launched earlier.

 ## Get response
 You can get `labelAnnotations` results.